pyinat/naturtag/README.md

 ### Taxon Search
 If you don't already know the taxon ID, click the 'Find a Species' button to go to the taxon search screen.
 Currently this includes searching by name, with autocompletion support.
-The underlying functionality is the main focus for development right now, so the UI is **very** primitive at this point.

 ![Screenshot](assets/screenshots/gui-taxon-search.png)